enoversum/LiveEnhancementSuite-12.3/README.md

 * **Clear track** (remove all clips from currently hovered track) via Alt+X is now working in Live 12.3 again.
 Due to AHK not being able to determine the exact point release version, this will not work Live 12.x versions before 12.3.

 ## New features:
 * **Close and fold:** Closing the window after loading the device (VST2/VST3 only), and folding the mini window in the device chain at the bottom.
 Can be used together or individually.
 Just add ` -close` and/or ` -fold` (with a leading space) to the second line of your entries in `menuconfig.ini`.
 Both are optional.
+    * `-close` can be overridden when loading a plugin by holding the Shift button while clicking the corresponding menu item.

 Example entry for a plugin: